Ex-Deutsche Bank CEO Cryan to chair Man Group from January

-LONDON (Reuters) - British hedge fund Man Group (EMG.L) said on Monday that the former Deutsche Bank chief executive John Cryan has been appointed chairman and will start his new role in January 2020, replacing Ian Livingston.
+LONDON, Sept 16 (Reuters) - British hedge fund Man Group said on Monday that the former Deutsche Bank chief executive John Cryan has been appointed chairman and will start his new role in January 2020, replacing Ian Livingston.

 Cryan is currently an independent non-executive director of Man Group, and his appointment comes less than a week after the company’s president Jonathan Sorrell said he would stand down with immediate effect.